 On the final morning of the camp the attendees are playing a scratch game to demonstrate their skills for the coaches and the few parents who are there early to collect their kids.
-While watching Mo pitch the pro pitcher turns to the camp’s head coach, and asks, “Dave, why did you strong arm me to come and coach this week?”
+While watching Mo pitch the pro pitcher turns to the camp’s head coach and asks, “Dave, why did you strong arm me to come and coach this week?”

-Dave grins, and replies, “That boy pitching is Mo Walker.
+Dave grins as he replies, “That boy pitching is Mo Walker.
 I spoke to him on the first day of the first camp.
 He’d never touched a baseball in his life until he started to help a team by fielding for them a couple of months back.
 He showed lots of promise and was eager to learn.
 He did so well at the camp I thought to give him a chance and a challenge by having you coaching his pitching.
 He’s responded well to it.”

 “Well enough I’ll be telling my management to keep an eye on him when he becomes eligible for the draft.
 Yes, it’s a few years away, but he’s already good enough for our club development teams to work on him to be one of the best.
 The only thing that’ll keep a few people from looking at him real close is his speed is too slow for what they want in a pitcher today.
 The issue with the tendons in his arm muscles gives him an odd throwing motion many won’t like, but it’s legal and works for him.
 And thanks for helping me fill in the time while I’m on the DL.”
-(Disabled List - a mandatory time off when hurt, or for recovery after an injury.)
+(Disabled List - a mandatory time off when hurt for recovery after an injury.)